March 3, 2025

 image

-Note: You can’t change when an online video starts.
-But if you’re embedding a YouTube video, you can copy the video URL at the current time to link from a specific start time.
+Note: While you can't adjust when an online video starts playing in PowerPoint, if you're embedding a YouTube video, you can copy the video URL at a specific timestamp to start playback from that point.

 Click the Slide Show tab to preview the video with all the formatting changes you made.
 Then, save your presentation to your computer or click the Share button to move or copy it to the cloud.

-How to embed a video in PowerPoint on a Mac
+How to embed a video in PowerPoint on Mac

 To embed a video in PowerPoint for Mac, you'll need to save the video file in the same folder as your presentation.